Physics

 PHYS 331 Advanced Laboratory I3 Credits

-A course in experiment design and technique.
+Exploration of experimental design and technique.
 Laboratory investigations provide experience in instrumental methods, planning of laboratory experiments, data analysis, preparation of reports according to professional standards, and training in the use of computers for data acquisition and processing.
 The experiments to be performed are selected from electromagnetism, atomic, nuclear, and solid-state physics.

 Prerequisites: PHYS 252.